NAVI, Ukraine’s esports powerhouse, will drop some Russian players, says CEO

 What rosters are impacted?
 Where are we going to see those changes happening?

 Zolotarov: I do believe all of our major rosters will remain the same.
 We will definitely disband a couple smaller disciplines, mostly mobile.
 We do have some issues with “Dota 2,” but it’s not about political positions, or the political thoughts of our players or their nationalities.
 It’s more about Valve [the game’s publisher] deciding not to do the second season for the CIS region because of the war.
-And the third major is going to happen in the United States.
+And the third major [change] is going to happen in the United States.

 We’re skipping the second season, and third season is so questionable because of Visa issues that may appear because of the war.
 So we don’t know what the perspectives are for “Dota 2” in our region in general.
 I called our region “CIS” before, but I wouldn’t do this anymore.
 [Editors note: CIS stands for Commonwealth of Independent States.
-It is a regional designation that includes Russia, Ukraine, and a number of post-Soviet republics.
-The term is often used in esports when organizing regional events to distinguish European teams from those in Russia, Western Europe, and certain Asian countries.]
+It is a regional designation that includes Russia, Ukraine and a number of post-Soviet republics.
+The term is often used in esports when organizing regional events to distinguish European teams from those in Russia, Western Europe and certain Asian countries.]

 But it’s not about our roster; it’s more about “Dota 2” in our region in general.
 We will try to keep as many disciplines and players as possible.
 As far as I know, most of our players are ready to relocate.